- Our Work

 The PennHIP system

 As of 1 January 2014 the NZVA/NZ Kennel Club (NZKC) Hip Dysplasia scheme was replaced by the University of Pensylvania's PennHIP system.
-Find out more about the PennHIP method and what the changes mean.

 The previous NZVA Hip Dysplasia scheme was based on the Willis/BVA scheme which dates back to the 1960s.
 Since then our knowledge of Hip Dysplasia has grown and the role of hip laxity (looseness of the hip joint) has been identified as a key contributor.
 Whilst it has definitely helped us remove badly affected dogs from the breeding pool, the existing Willis/BVA scheme (and also the American OFA and Australian schemes) underestimates the degree of laxity.